Arogyaswami Paulraj: Early life

 Paulraj was born in Pollachi, near Coimbatore, British India, in 1944.
 He attended Montfort Boys' High School in Yercaud, India.

-He joined the National Defence Academy, Khadakvasla, as a cadet in 1961 and was commissioned in the in 1965.
-Paulraj was deputed to the IIT, Delhi], for a two-years (1969-1971), and developed a unified estimation theory for diffusion signals corrupted by Gaussian noise using tools from Itô stochastic calculus.
+He joined the National Defence Academy, Khadakvasla, as a cadet in 1961 and was commissioned in the Indian Navy in 1965.
+Paulraj was deputed to IIT Delhi, for a two-years (1969-1971), and developed a unified estimation theory for diffusion signals corrupted by Gaussian noise using tools from Itô stochastic calculus.
 He received his Ph.D. degree in 1973.
 His thesis work had little practical application due to computability of stochastic integrals.

 Career in India

 From 1972 to 1974, Paulraj led a team at Indian Institute of Technology, Delhi, to redesign the British-origin Anti-Submarine Sonar Type 170B fitted on Indian Navy warships.
 The new design sonar was deployed in the Indian fleet.
 From 1977 to 1983, he led the development of APSOH, a large surface ship panoramic sonar that was widely deployed in the Indian Fleet.

 Paulraj was a visiting scholar at Loughborough University, UK, from 1974 to 1975, and later at Stanford University, USA from 1983 to 1986.
 While at Stanford, he invented the ESPRIT algorithm for high-resolution parameter estimation.
 There are over 90,000 research papers building on his invention.

-Between 1987 and 1991, Paulraj served as the founder or co-founder of three national labs for the Indian Government: Centre for Artificial Intelligence and Robotics, Central Research Laboratories for Bharat Electronics ,Ministry of Defence, Center for Development of Advanced Computing, Ministry of Electronics and Information Technology.
+Between 1987 and 1991, Paulraj served as the founder or co-founder of three national labs for the Indian Government: Centre for Artificial Intelligence and Robotics, Central Research Laboratories for Bharat Electronics, Ministry of Defence, Center for Development of Advanced Computing, Ministry of Electronics and Information Technology.

 In 1991, Paulraj, a Naval Commodore, took early retirement from the Indian Navy and departed India, moving to the USA.